-- 2. Water bodies Specifies the polygon feature class that contains the locations of water bodies.
-This information is used for the post-processing algorithm described later. - 3.
+- 1. Source Locations This parameter is used to specify the layer containing point features that represent the locations of the nitrate sources.
+Additionally, each point may optionally have an associated set of attributes that can be used to specify transport parameters (e.g., $C_0$ ) on a plume by plume basis.
+Refer to the software user's manual for more details. - 2.
+Water bodies Specifies the polygon feature class that contains the locations of water bodies.
+This information is used for determining load and for post-processing the plumes (described later). - 3.
 Particle Paths This is a polyline feature class that specifies the flow path from each source to a water body.
-This input corresponds to the output of the flow module.
+This input corresponds to the output of the Particle Tracking module.
 Note that every value of PathID present in the input Particle Paths feature class must have a corresponding FID in the Source Locations input feature class.